huggingface/transformers/docs/source/preprocessing.rst

     [CLS] Sequence A [SEP] Sequence B [SEP]

-You can encode a pair of sentences in the format your model expects it by passing the two sentences as two arguments (not a list since a list of two sentences will be interpreted as a batch of teo single sentences, as we saw before).
+You can encode a pair of sentences in the format expected by your model by supplying the two sentences as two arguments

+(not a list since a list of two sentences will be interpreted as a batch of two single sentences, as we saw before).

 ::